 Dental Implants

 Implants are versatile and durable restorations that can be used to restore one or more missing teeth.
-They are made of a titanium metal post, an abutment, and a crown.
+They’re made of a titanium metal post, an abutment, and a crown.
 After the titanium post is implanted and fuses to the jawbone, an abutment and crown are added on top.
 Dental implants can also secure dental bridges and dentures.

 Full and Partial Dentures